-The Direct Stafford program allows eligible students to borrow funds directly from the federal government with no credit check involved.
+The Federal Direct Stafford program allows eligible students to borrow funds directly from the Federal government with no credit check involved.
 Students must be enrolled at least half-time (3 credits for graduates) each semester to be eligible.
-Graduate students are eligible to apply to the Unsubsidized Stafford Federal Loan Program.

 Unsubsidized Direct Loans are non-need-based loans awarded to graduate and undergraduate students.
-Accrued interest is the responsibility of the student during enrollment and grace period.
+Accrued interest is the responsibility of the student during enrollment and grace period; it can be paid quarterly during enrollment or capitalized, i.e. added to the principal amount.

 First-time Direct Stafford Loan borrowers are required to complete an Entrance Counseling session and a Master Promissory Note (MPN) before loan funds can be disbursed.
-Both can be completed online at www.studentaid.gov.
+Both can be completed online at studentaid.gov.